-II.A.4.t) ensure that conferences be scheduled to permit resident attendance on a regular basis, and resident time must be protected from interruption by routine clinical duties.
-Documentation of attendance by 75% of residents at the core conferences must be achieved; (Detail)

-All surgical residents are required to attend conference each week to include VA MDTV, exceptions are: vacation, post call or approval from the program director to scrub in on a case that is deemed necessary for the resident to have required experience.

-II.A.4.u) ensure that the following types of conferences exist within a program:

-II.A.4.u).(1) a course or a structured series of lectures that ensures education in the basic and clinical sciences fundamental to surgery, including technological advances that relate to surgery and the care of patients with surgical diseases, as well as education in critical thinking, design of experiments and evaluation of data; (Detail)

-II.A.4.u).(2) regular organized clinical teaching, such as grand rounds, ward rounds, and clinical conferences; (Detail)

-II.A.4.u).(3) a weekly morbidity and mortality or quality improvement conference.
-(Core)

-Attendance is taken for all conferences each week by paper method and transferred into the e-value program
+- (II.A.4.t) ensure that conferences be scheduled to permit resident attendance on a regular basis, and resident time must be protected from interruption by routine clinical duties.
+Documentation of attendance by 75% of residents at the core conferences must be achieved; (Detail) - All surgical residents are required to attend conference each week to include VA MDTV, exceptions are: vacation, post call or approval from the program director to scrub in on a case that is deemed necessary for the resident to have required experience. - (II.A.4.t) ensure that the following types of conferences exist within a program: - II.A.4.u).(1) a course or a structured series of lectures that ensures education in the basic and clinical sciences fundamental to surgery, including technological advances that relate to surgery and the care of patients with surgical diseases, as well as education in critical thinking, design of experiments and evaluation of data; (Detail) - II.A.4.u).(2) regular organized clinical teaching, such as grand rounds, ward rounds, and clinical conferences; (Detail) - II.A.4.u).(3) a weekly morbidity and mortality or quality improvement conference.
+(Core) - Attendance is managed for all conferences each week by a mobile app method, available to all residents and faculty attending.
+Residents are given their attendance each quarter.

-2017/2018 Conference/Curriculum Schedule
+2019/2020 Conference/Curriculum Schedule